 There are many laws and court decisions that set forth the legal rights and responsibilities, of landlords and tenants.
-The purpose of this post is to provide general information about, State Of Illinois End Of Lease Cleanup Law.
+In addition, the purpose of this post is to provide general information about, State Of Illinois End Of Lease Cleanup Law.
 However, it is important to check with your local government for specific regulations in your area.

 Are you moving and don't know who to ask for help with your move out cleaning chicago?

-- As a tenant, it is advisable to request a written lease to avoid confusion, or disagreements with your landlord in the future.
+- Firstly, as a tenant, it is advisable to request a written lease to avoid confusion, or disagreements with your landlord in the future.

-- It is important that you pay your rent on time, and on schedule to avoid problems with your landlord.
+- Moreover, it is important that you pay your rent on time, and on schedule to avoid problems with your landlord.

-- As a tenant, it is your responsibility to keep the unit in good, clean, and undamaged condition.
+- Also, as a tenant, it is your responsibility to keep the unit in good, clean, and undamaged condition.

-- If the lease so provides, it is your responsibility as a tenant to pay the utility bills.
+- As a matter of fact, if the lease so provides, it is your responsibility as a tenant to pay the utility bills.

-- If you wish to move out, as a tenant you must give written notice to the landlord in advance to avoid losing your security deposit.
+- Finally, if you wish to move out, as a tenant you must give written notice to the landlord in advance to avoid losing your security deposit.
 Generally, a 30-day written notice is sufficient.

-- You are required to keep the rental unit in good condition in order to live comfortably in it.
+- To begin with, you are required to keep the rental unit in good condition in order to live comfortably in it.

-- It is your responsibility to make any necessary repairs to the rental unit to keep it in good condition.
+- However, it is your responsibility.
+To make any necessary repairs to the rental unit to keep it in good condition.

-- If rent is late, you have the right to charge a late fee, but it must be reasonable, and in accordance with applicable laws and regulations.
+- Actually, if rent is late, you have the right to charge a late fee, but it must be reasonable.
+And in accordance with applicable laws and regulations.